Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Background

-A central challenge in deploying robotic policies is \emph{improving competence after deployment} without retraining.
-Human-in-the-loop frameworks study how robots can collect corrective signals and update behavior during real operations, showing that runtime monitoring and continual data collection can safely enhance autonomy in the field \citep{Liu2024IJRROnTheJob}.
-A complementary thread reduces the burden on parametric updates by exploiting \emph{retrieval at inference time}: retrieval-augmented reinforcement learning conditions decision-making on relevant past trajectories, so the agent can leverage experience without immediately folding it into weights \citep{Goyal2022RARL, rarl1, rarl2, rarl3}.
-Orthogonal to retrieval, \emph{residual policy} improves a strong but imperfect controller by predicting an additive correction, enabling faster adaptation than learning a policy from scratch \citep{Johannink2019RPL}.
-Finally, benchmarks for \emph{lifelong and continual robot learning} provide axes to quantify transfer, robustness, and knowledge accumulation across tasks, highlighting the need for systematic evaluation of post-deployment behavior \citep{Liberoneurips2023}.
+A central deployment challenge is improving behavior \emph{after} a policy has been trained, ideally without repeatedly finetuning large models.
+Human-in-the-loop and continual-learning frameworks study how robots can collect feedback and adapt online~\cite{liu2025robot,liu2023libero}.
+In parallel, retrieval-augmented reinforcement learning associates policies or value functions with an external experience buffer and retrieves similar trajectories at test time to guide decision making~\cite{goyal2022retrieval,toteja2025context,bacciu2023rraml,tarasov2025yes}.
+In robotics, retrieval has been used to condition policies on past episodes, demonstrations, or cached behaviors for training-free guidance.

+Residual policy learning improves a strong controller by predicting an additive correction rather than a full action, enabling safer and more sample-efficient finetuning~\cite{johannink2018residual, silver2018residual}.
+Dense, similarity-shaped rewards and world models~\cite{hafner2025mastering,bagatella2025test} further stabilize RL by comparing predicted or observed futures to goal-like targets instead of relying solely on sparse task success.

-\textbf{Our differences.} As shown in~\ref{fig:teaser}, EFN targets the post-deployment setting and keeps the base VLA \emph{frozen}.
-Instead of updating weights online, EFN (i) retrieves a task-relevant experience trajectory, (ii) predicts a \emph{residual action} that refines the base policy’s output, and (iii) optimizes the residual via dense, similarity-shaped reinforcement signals that compare the observed next frame to the next frame in the retrieved trajectory.
-This design combines the benefits of retrieval (conditioning on episodic experience at test time) with residual correction (lightweight, additive refinement), yielding a practical path to deployment-time improvement without gradient-based finetuning of the underlying VLA.
+\textbf{Our perspective.} EFN lies at the intersection of these ideas.
+It targets the post-deployment regime with a \emph{frozen} VLA, maintains a live experience bank, retrieves a task-relevant transition in a joint vision--language space, and predicts a residual action that refines the base policy.
+The residual is trained with dense similarity-shaped rewards that compare the observed next frame to the retrieved successor, combining retrieval-conditioned guidance with residual correction without ever updating the large backbone.